Michael A. Taylor Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.30 team ERA ranks 17th among all MLB pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.24).

-- Orioles pitchers combine to surrender 99 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Orioles pitchers combine to rank 20th in baseball in home runs given up (106 total, 1.2 per game).

-- Irvin gets the start for the Orioles, his seventh of the season.
-He is 1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched.
+- Irvin (1-3) gets the starting nod for the Orioles in his eighth start of the season.
+He has a 6.32 ERA in 31 1/3 innings pitched, with 28 strikeouts.

-- The left-hander's last appearance was on Monday against the Cincinnati Reds, when he tossed three innings, surrendering one earned run while allowing three hits.
+- In his most recent outing on Sunday against the Minnesota Twins, the lefty went five innings, giving up one earned run while surrendering six hits.

-- In eight games this season, the 29-year-old has put up an ERA of 7.18, with 9.2 strikeouts per nine innings.
-Opponents are batting .309 against him.
+- The 29-year-old has an ERA of 6.32, with 8 strikeouts per nine innings, in nine games this season.
+Opponents have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.